Structured Destination Intelligence for the Greater Caribbean

 AI systems can access the web and produce travel answers that sound reasonable.
 The question is whether a reasonable-sounding answer is the same as a reliable product.
 For most travel companies, it is not — and the gap is specific.

+The web describes destinations.
+TTT scores them on the same system.
 Travel content on the web is destination-specific and inconsistent.
 It tells you why Curaçao is worth visiting.
-It does not score Curaçao's cultural immersion at 4/5 using the same rubric used to score Aruba's at 2/5 — a score that is directly comparable, consistently applied, and auditable.
+It does not score Curaçao's cultural immersion at 4/5 using the same rubric that scores Aruba's at 2/5 — a score that is directly comparable, consistently applied, and auditable.
 Normalized comparison scores across a full region do not exist anywhere on the web.
 They have to be built.
 TTT has built them.

+The web is promotional.
+TTT has an exclusion layer.
 Travel websites, tourism boards, and review platforms are structurally motivated to keep destinations in consideration.
 Almost nothing on the web reliably says who should not go somewhere.
-TTT's not_for_you_if, avoid_if, and editor_caution fields encode negative recommendation logic for every destination — the exact logic a destination-matching product needs to avoid sending the wrong traveler to the wrong place.
-That layer does not exist in usable form on the open web.
+TTT's not_for_you_if, avoid_if, and editor_caution fields encode negative recommendation logic for every destination — the exact logic a matching product needs to avoid sending the wrong traveler to the wrong place.

-An AI querying the web for Caribbean destination information will produce answers that vary by prompt, by day, by source mix, and by model version.
-A product that gives materially different answers to similar questions from different users has a reliability problem.
+AI web results are inconsistent.
+A structured database is not.
+An AI querying the web for Caribbean information will produce answers that vary by prompt, by day, by source mix, and by model version.
+A product that gives materially different answers to similar questions has a reliability problem.
 TTT provides a fixed, auditable knowledge layer — the same 86-field record, the same scoring framework, the same comparison logic — every time it is retrieved.

-AI can generate emotionally intelligent-sounding travel language from general web content.
-What it cannot produce consistently is a normalized emotional-fit architecture: vibe classification, archetype taxonomy, emotional keyword mapping, and pace scoring applied to every destination in a region using the same framework.
-That architecture is what allows an AI assistant to distinguish between the traveler who needs to slow down and the one who needs to feel something — and route them to the right place accordingly.
+Emotional fit does not exist in structured form anywhere else.
+AI can generate emotionally intelligent-sounding language from general web content.
+What it cannot produce consistently is a normalized emotional-fit architecture: vibe classification, archetype taxonomy, emotional-keyword mapping, and pace scoring applied to every destination in a region using the same framework.
+That architecture is what lets an assistant distinguish the traveler who needs to slow down from the one who needs to feel something — and route each correctly.

+Web content cannot be licensed, audited, or owned by a buyer.
 A product built on AI web synthesis cannot point to a source, defend a recommendation in a compliance review, or license its knowledge layer to a partner.
 TTT's structured workbook, comparison records, and methodology can be licensed, inspected, versioned, and integrated as a controlled data asset — not a black box.

 What's Available